icopy-site/awesome/docs/awesome/vim-galore.md

 changes is not a [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) but a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure))!
-Your changes are nodes in the tree and each (https://github.com/mhinz/vim-galore/blob/master/but the top node) has a parent node.
+Your changes are nodes in the tree and each (but the top node) has a parent node.
 Each node keeps information about the changed text and time.
 A branch is a series of nodes that starts from any node and goes up to the top node.
 New branches get created when you undo a change and then insert something else.